 -

-Preparing the rice: If possible, use rice cooked the day before and refrigerated.
-This prevents it from being too sticky during cooking.
+Preparing the rice: If possible, use rice that was cooked the day before and refrigerated.
+This prevents it from becoming too sticky during cooking.

 -

-Cooking eggs: Heat 1 tablespoon oil in a small skillet over medium heat.
+Cooking the eggs: Heat 1 tablespoon of oil in a small frying pan over medium heat.
 Beat the eggs in a bowl and pour them into the pan.
 Stir until scrambled, then remove and set aside.

 -

-Stir-fry vegetables: Add the rest of the oil to the wok.
-Sauté the onion, garlic and carrot for about 2 minutes until the onion is translucent.
+Stir-fry the vegetables: Add the remaining oil to the wok.
+Fry the onion, garlic, and carrot for about 2 minutes until the onion is translucent.

 -

-(You can add the shrimp, chicken or tofu and fry for a few minutes).
+(You can add shrimp, chicken or tofu and sauté for a few minutes).

 -

-Adding the peppers and peas: Add the pieces of red pepper and the peas, and continue to cook for another 2 minutes.
+Adding the peppers and peas: Add the red pepper pieces and peas, and continue to cook for another 2 minutes.

 -

-Seasoning: Add the curry powder and sugar, mix well.
+Seasoning: Stir in the curry powder and sugar, mix well.
 Then add the soy sauce and fish sauce.

 -

-Rice and pineapple: Add the cooked rice, pineapple pieces and scrambled eggs.
-Stir well to combine everything and make sure the rice is warmed through.
+Rice and pineapple: Add the cooked rice, pineapple pieces, and scrambled eggs.
+Stir well to combine everything and ensure the rice is thoroughly heated.

 -

-Finishing touches: Add the cashews and green onions.
+Finishing touches: Stir in the cashews and green onions.
 Stir for another minute.

 -

-Garnish: Remove from heat and garnish with fresh cilantro.
+Garnish: Remove from heat and garnish with fresh coriander.

 -

-Serve: Serve hot with lime wedges for extra zest
+Serving: Serve warm with lime wedges for extra zest

 -